-We have great science telling us that humans are healthier and live longer when we live as a community and are close to one another.
+Science tells us that humans are healthier and live longer when we live as a community and are close to one another.
 There are many ways to touch and be touched to get healthy and feel loved.
 When we touch another or are touched by someone we experience a relaxing and healing feeling.
 This is also known as touch therapy.

 Healing Touch Therapy

-For this month of love, here are five Mindful Living® ways the sense of touch can benefit your health.
+Here are five Mindful Living® ways the sense of touch can benefit your health.

 - Hugs.
 There are incredible health benefits to hugging someone—your blood pressure decreases and your body produces endorphins and oxytocin.
 In fact, one study found that people who frequently hugged and had strong social support experienced “less-severe illness signs.”